-Welcome to A Few Crooked Words, a weekly source of ideas and camaraderie for parents (and anyone) who wants to spark children’s love of writing.
-Is your child struggling with online learning and needs a boost?
-Do you find yourself homeschooling?
+Welcome to A Few Crooked Words, an almost-weekly source of ideas and camaraderie for parents (and anyone) who wants to spark children’s love of writing.
+Is your child struggling with school and needs a boost?
+Are you homeschooling?
 Just want some fun ways to enrich your child’s experience with the written word?
 That’s what I’m here for!
 I’ll share insights and stellar prompts from a decade of running Frog Hollow School, as well as from my own lifelong writing practice.
 I look forward to sharing what I’ve gleaned and learning from your experiences as well.

 Subscribe to receive the next writing prompt next week.
 In the meantime, tell your friends.
 Tell every overwhelmed parent you know!
 Learning to write is hard work, but we can help it be an exciting and enjoyable thing for our kids too.

 Lonely as Dust: a beginning

 This newsletter’s roots go back to 2005, when I had the chance to be a visiting poet in a third-grade classroom in Missoula, Montana.
 At that point, I was a twenty-four-year-old grad student.
 I rode my bike through the slushy streets all winter, feet out of my toe clips so I could put my foot down if I hit a patch of ice.
 I ate baguettes on Le Petit’s dollar baguette Wednesdays.
 I wrote angry poems about drunk men in bars and sad poems about horses.
 On all sides, yellow-brown mountains held the town and I fell asleep at night as if cupped in a giant hand.